select-8/fullstack-ecomm/readme.md

 ### User Stories

 ##### As a user I want to ...
   - quickly understand whats on offer at this site.
   - search for items I'm interested in.
   - filter the content presented by category i.e. I'm here to look at comics, I dont need to see toys.
-  - be navigatation of the site to be easy and intuative.
+  - have navigatation of the site to be easy and intuative.
   - sort items by price (high-to-low and low-to-high).
-  - access to detailed information about products.
+  - have access to detailed information about products.
   - add products to a cart as I browse.
   - be able to access my cart easily.
   - be able to edit my cart by adding or deleting items.
   - be able to register for the site.
-  - know if I am logged in, some personalisation.
+  - know if I am logged in with some personalisation.
   - be able to leave a comments and ratings for products.
   - see what others have said about products.
   - see an average of all ratings for each product.